Easy Guitar Songs to Play for Beginners

 It took me some time to get used to playing the Am chord twice in the middle of it.

-This way it sounds more suitable.
+This way, it sounds more suitable.

-The progression for the intro/verse would be:
+The progression for the intro/verse would then be:

 E5 C5 D5 G5 F#5 e|----------------------------------------------| B|----------------------------------------------| G|----------------------------------------------| D|---2---9-----5---5-----7---7------------------| A|---2---7-----3---3-----5---5-----5-5---4-4----| E|---0-----------------------------3-3---2-2----|